jwo/hipstack.me/README.md

 ### Hipstack.me

-Built with love by @jwo from Sugar Land, TX with React / Redux, pipelined with universal-js-boilerplate, no data-storage required, deployed to GitHub Pages
+Built with love by @jwo from Sugar Land, TX with <strike>React / Redux, pipelined with universal-js-boilerplate</strike> Elm, no data-storage required, deployed to GitHub Pages

 Is this a joke